mongodb/terraform-provider-mongodbatlas/website/docs/d/cluster_outage_simulation.html.markdown

 # Data Source: mongodbatlas_cluster_outage_simulation

 `mongodbatlas_cluster_outage_simulation` provides a Cluster Outage Simulation resource.
+For more details see https://www.mongodb.com/docs/atlas/tutorial/test-resilience/simulate-regional-outage/

+Test Outage on Minority of Electable Nodes - Select fewer than half of your electable nodes.
+This operation is supported via Terraform Provider.

+Test Outage on Majority of Electable Nodes - Select at least one more than half of your electable nodes and keep at least one electable node remaining.
+This operation not supported via Terraform Provider.
+Instead use Atlas UI instead.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.